 There is no exact answer or this question as there are lots of variants of stainless steel available out there.
 But if I have to warn you about the safety, keep in mind that the average stainless steel weld temperature can range between 200F to 600F.

-3. Why are my stainless steel MIG welds black?
+3. Why are my stainless steel Turn black After Mig Weld?

-A: There are several reasons why your MIG welding can turn black.
+There are several reasons why your metal turns black after welding.
 Here is some potential cause of this discoloration:

 a) Inaccurate gas flow